 A healthy patients expires approximately 80% of all the air out of his lungs in the first second during the FVC maneuver.

 A patient with an obstruction of the upper airways has a decreased FEV1%.

 A FEV1% that is too high is suggestive for a restriction of the pulmonary volume.

 After 6 seconds a second parameter is obtained: FEV6.
 This is more and more used as an alternative for FVC.
 FEV1/FEV6 can than be used in stead of FEV1/FVC.

 The flow-volume loop is the most important graph in spirometry.

-A Flow-Volume loop begins where the X-axis (volume) and Y-axis (flow) cross: at the start of the test both flow and volume are equal to zero.
+A Flow-Volume loop begins at the intersection of the X-axis (volume) and Y-axis (flow): at the start of the test both flow and volume are equal to zero.
 Directly after this starting point the curve rapidly mounts to a peak: Peak (Expiratory) Flow.
 If the test is performed correctly, this PEF is attained within the first 150 milliseconds of the test.
 The Peak Flow is a measure for the air expired from the large upper airways (trachea-bronchi).

 After the PEF the curve descends (=the flow decreases) as more air is expired.
 After 25% of the total expired volume, the parameter FEF25 is reached.

 Halfway the curve (when the patient has expired half of the volume) the FEF50 is reached: Forced Expiratory Flow at 50% of the FVC.